voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

-Whether to create the symlink /etc/hiera.yaml Default: true
+Whether to create the symlink /etc/hiera.yaml

 Default value: `true`